valsavchenko/basic_algos/README.md

-Solutions for some basic algo puzzles
+An assorted set of solutions for basic algorithimic puzzles